-The third and fourth verses mark a fairly sudden shift in atmosphere for the poem.
+The third and fourth verses mark a fairly sudden shift in the atmosphere for the poem.
 The pain-filled phantom from the previous verses emerges as a supremely splendid being of light, walking on the clouds in the sky as an empress on her throne.
-The royal imagery works well to offset the potentially grim image of an “Empress of the Night,” and Longfellow makes sure to emphasise the “serene and proud” figure to avoid any malicious connotations that readers might associate with nighttime.
+The royal imagery works well to offset the potentially grim image of an “Empress of the Night,” and Longfellow makes sure to emphasize the “serene and proud” figure to avoid any malicious connotations that readers might associate with nighttime.

 The language here suggests that the phantom and the moonlight are both the same entity.
 The second verse of the poem opens with the line, “Now hidden in cloud, and now revealed,” and the now-serene spirit walks across the clouds, both descriptions which could be applied to beams of moonlight.
-At first they are obscured from view, making the moonlight seem pale, weak, and dark.
+At first, they are obscured from view, making the moonlight seem pale, weak, and dark.
 Now that the clouds have parted, the light is powerful, as am empress, and serene in beauty.

 Only now, nearly halfway through the work, does Longfellow give his poem a narrator, who makes their entry into the story by observing that the world that was once familiar is now obscured and unknown.
-The use of the phrase “enchanted avenue” suggests that this is not at all a bad thing, however, and it, along with the descriptions of the previous verse, gives Moonlight an excited kind of feeling to its story.
+The use of the phrase “enchanted avenue” suggests that this is not at all a bad thing, however, and it, along with the descriptions of the previous verse, gives Moonlight an exciting kind of feeling to its story.
 Longfellow still has not provided much in the way of physical description — his word choice and use of theme and atmosphere through connotative descriptions is crucial for telling his story.